 Despite a Trump transition team member claiming on the BBC that the “Tiny Dancer” singer would be performing at a concert on the Mall to celebrate “the first American president in U.S. history that enters the White House with a pro-gay rights stance,” nope.
-Not true
+Not true.

 The operatic Italian tenor declined an offer to perform at the inaugural events, PageSix reported, fearing a backlash among his fans.

-The French Canadian hit-maker declined an approach from Trump ally and Las Vegas hotelier Steve Wynn to perform, TheWrap reported
+The French Canadian hit-maker declined an approach from Trump ally and Las Vegas hotelier Steve Wynn to perform, TheWrap reported.

 The hip-hop giant may have met with the president-elect (and put off his own presidential bid until at least 2024) but Tom Barrack, head of Trump’s inaugural committee, told CNN, “He is not performing at the inauguration.”

 “I just got call to perform at the Inauguration … I didn’t pick up and Blocked the number,” the rapper tweeted.
 Trump’s team declined to confirm or deny.

-Gene Simmons told TMZ in December that the band had been approached about performing but declined -- in part because they would be touring in Europe at that time.
+Gene Simmons told TMZ in December that the band had been approached about performing but declined — in part because they would be touring in Europe at that time.

 Former “American Idol” finalist and Queen frontman told the BBC that he’d pass on playing the inauguration no matter how big the check that was offered.
 “I don’t think I would take the money on that one,” he told the BBC.
 “I don’t think I’d be endorsing that.”

 The actor and comedian will not only not perform, he also has strong words for anyone who does, saying they “should be ashamed of themselves.”

-The “Patriot’s Day” actor, who is also in a band with his brother Nat Wolff, did not mince words when asked if he would perform: “I’m not going to elaborate further because I know when to be tight-lipped, but no f---ing way.”
+The “Patriot’s Day” actor, who is also in a band with his brother Nat Wolff, did not mince words when asked if he would perform: “I’m not going to elaborate further because I know when to be tight-lipped, but no f—ing way.”

 The HBO “Insecure” creator and star said in December she would have to be “‘Weekend at Bernie’ed” to show up to Trump’s inauguration.

 The British pop star also declined a Trump inauguration — though she said she’d consider accepting if she was allowed to perform Billie Holiday’s classic protest song “Strange Fruit.”

 The DJ announced on Instagram on January 9 that he had been approached to perform, and he declined, saying: “I guess I’d DJ at an inaugural ball if as payment #trump released his tax returns.”

-Were the late iconic singer still alive today, he “would never support a bigot” by performing at Trump’s inauguration, according to his daughter Nancy
+Were the late iconic singer still alive today, he “would never support a bigot” by performing at Trump’s inauguration, according to his daughter Nancy.

 After agreeing to perform at the inauguration, the legendary singer backed out of plans to perform “My Way” for President-elect Donald Trump.
 Anka insisted the decision is not out of protest.

 Then R&B star was forced to deny reports that he would performing at the inaugural festivities tweeting: “Despite the rumors circulating online, R. Kelly will not be performing at this years [sic] inauguration ceremony,” the “I Believe I Can Fly” singer tweeted Thursday night.
 “Any reports stating otherwise are simply untrue.”